cleverlight/lightenna/_includes/presentations/2018-09-21-cloud-starter.md

 This is intended to be the beginning of your DevOps journey, but I hope the course will also be relevant for those who've got some experience.

+---

+## Target architecture
+* Build something fast
+* Build something real

+{% include svg.html svg="/assets/svg/cloud_starter_workstream.svg"  png="/assets/svg/cloud_starter_workstream.png" %}

+{% if include.pres %}Note: {% endif %}
+The diagram above shows the basic, secure Cloud environment we will automatically provision as part of this course.

-The course is experimentation-driven, meaning that you'll get nothing from it unless you're firing up the examples and pinging the servers and systems we create.
+The course is experimentation-driven, meaning that you'll get little from it unless you're firing up the examples and pinging the servers and systems we create.

 ---